 So, I'm working on a project that involves reading one major work by a philosopher/theologian and comparing it to another work we have already read in my theology class, or a different work (probably a novel) of my choosing.
 The idea is to find connections between the theologian's specific field and the themes of the piece of literature.
 I am looking to find a queer theologian who has written a fairly clear and definitive piece of work that would give me a good introduction to the field and a basis for comparison; I also need to find a novel to compare the theologian's work to.
-Any ideas?

 The Day of Silence (DOS), a project of the Gay, Lesbian and Straight Education Network (GLSEN) in collaboration with the United States Student Association (USSA), is the largest national action of its kind.
 The Day of Silence is a student-led day of action in which students, teachers, and administrators take a vow of silence to acknowledge the daily harassment of and discrimination against GLBT students in schools.